 Bowe Glow Tip #1: Introduce a cool-mist humidifier into your bedroom at night.
 It makes a huge difference in terms of your skin’s healthy hydration, is very reasonable in terms of cost, and will even help you to wake up feeling less congested as an added bonus.

 Second, the hot showers we crave in frigid weather strip our skin barrier of its healthy bacteria (microbiome) and natural oils.
 This stripping further contributes to irritated, sensitive skin and aggravates conditions like eczema.

 Bowe Glow Tip #2: Although it’s incredibly tempting to use that hot, hot water in the bath or shower as the temperature dips, get comfortable using warm water that doesn’t turn your skin red.
+This is important if you want to get glowing skin this winter!
 Also, apply moisturizing body lotion with nourishing ingredients like shea butter right after you get out of the shower onto damp skin.
 If you notice that your skin is very sensitive, opt for a fragrance-free formula.
 Also, check your soap or cleanser to be sure it doesn’t contain sulfates.
 Sulfates are overachievers when it comes to cleansing your skin, so they not only clean off the dirt from your day, but they also clean off your skin’s healthy oils, thereby stripping your skin unnecessarily.